xcibe95x/TFT-Overlay/README.md

 ## Version Changelogs

 - **2.8 PLACE HOLDER**
+     TO DO
 	 - New Origins / Class List
+	 - Show what Data is always updated and what is offline
+     - Profile Tab Layout Fix

 - **2.7 PLACE HOLDER**
 	 - New items added to Crafting